Apr 5, 2023 • 5 min read

-Taiwan is an island of foodies where snacking is the national pastime, no matter the time of day (or night).
-The very definition of a melting pot, Taiwan’s incredible cuisine draws upon Chinese Fujian, Cantonese, and Hakka flavors, the foraged fare of Taiwan’s indigenous Peoples, and a sprinkling of Japanese and American influence, too.
+Taiwan is an island of food lovers where snacking is the national pastime, no matter the time of day (or night).
+Though it draws from Chinese Fujian, Cantonese, and Hakka flavors, Taiwan’s cuisine has evolved into something distinct, blending indigenous ingredients, Japanese influences and even some American elements to create a truly distinctive food culture.

 You don’t need to go upmarket in Taiwan to eat the best food either – you’ll have some of the most profound dining experiences on the street, grazing past rows of mom ‘n’ pop stalls that fry, grill, or steam just one or two xiao chi (small eats) to perfection.
-Here’s our food primer to get you started on traditional food in Taiwan.
+Here’s our guide to the best dishes in Taiwan.

-Taiwanese beef noodle soup (台湾牛肉面) unites braised beef and chewy wheat noodles in a slow-simmered broth, with a tickle of Sichuan spice and a tang of pickled mustard greens.
+Taiwanese beef noodle soup (台湾牛肉面) is the country’s national dish.
+It unites braised beef and chewy wheat noodles in a slow-simmered broth with a tickle of Sichuan spice and a tang of pickled mustard greens.
 It’s not surprising to learn that this cuddle in a bowl was created by folks pining for a taste of home – veterans of China’s civil war who had crossed the sea to Taiwan, bringing their regional recipes with them.
 Today, niurou mian is Taiwan’s de facto national dish (it has its own festival) and has even been credited with reversing the island’s long-held taboo on eating beef.

 Where to try it: Yongkang Beef Noodles, Taipei.